 It’s a simple vegan pasta recipe made with roasted cherry tomatoes, sautéed garlic and pine nuts, and fresh basil – sweet, tart, and delicious!

-Ingredients for Vegan Pasta with Tomato and Basil
+Ingredients for Vegan Pasta

 This tomato basil pasta is not only delicious, but it is also super simple to make!
 This whole meal can be made in about 30 minutes with just a handful of ingredients.
 The ingredients include: